 Fresh Energy’s annual benefit breakfasts have earned a reputation for bringing diverse and leading voices in the clean energy sector to Minnesota.
-This year we’re proud welcome internationally recognized clean energy thought leader Dr. Leah C. Stokes as the keynote speaker at our Virtual Benefit Breakfast.
+In 2020, we were proud welcome internationally recognized clean energy thought leader Dr. Leah C. Stokes.

 If you’re not already familiar with Dr. Stokes, you can see her official bio here.
 Better yet, consider these four facts: